opendistro-for-elasticsearch/odfe-cli/docs/dev/rfc/odfe-cli-rest-api-as-commands.md

 ### Description

-Use POST API to execute requests against Elasticsearch cluster.
-This command enables you to run any POST based REST API commands across all categories.
+Use POST api to execute requests against Elasticsearch cluster.
+This command enables you to run any POST based REST api commands across all categories.

 ### Synopsis